Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 Accessibility Statement

-Creation of the legally required accessibility declaration per BFSG template.
-Documentation of conformance status, known limitations and the feedback mechanism for users.
+Creation of the legally required accessibility declaration per BFSG template, including a short check as its basis.
+Documentation of conformance status, known limitations and the feedback mechanism — €390 net fixed price.

 Team Training